How can we gather now?

 Phillip Andrew Lewis is an artist working in a variety of media including photography, video, objects and sound.
 His creative research often responds to historical events, psychology, and phenomenology.
 This work consistently examines duration, perceptual limits and attentive observation.
 Lewis is actively involved in collaboration with artists and various groups.
 Phillip has exhibited his work both nationally and internationally.
 He received a 2012 Creative Capital Grant in Visual Art for his ongoing long-term project entitled SYNONYM.
 He has also received generous support for his research from Black Cube, Headlands Center for the Arts, Culture and Animals Foundation, Center for Creative Photography, Foundation for Contemporary Art in New York, Fathomers, Bemis Center for Contemporary Art, Midway Contemporary Arts Fund, Tennessee Arts Commission, University of Tennessee, Urban Arts Commission, The Heinz Endowments, The Pittsburgh Foundation, and Sabrina Merage Foundation.
 He teaches at the University of Tennessee in Chattanooga.
 In collaboration with his wife, Lenka Clayton, he runs a project space in Pittsburgh called Gallery Closed which is open 24/7 via two street facing windows.

 Renée Green is an artist, writer, and filmmaker known for her highly layered and formally complex multimedia installations in which ideas, perception, and experience are examined from myriad perspectives.
-Via films, essays and writings, installations, digital media, architecture, sound-related works, film series and events her work engages with investigations into circuits of relation and exchange over time, the gaps and shifts in what survives in public and private memories as well as what has been imagined and invented.
+Her work engages with investigations into circuits of relation and exchange over time, the gaps and shifts in what survives in public and private memories as well as what has been imagined and invented.
 Green’s exhibitions, videos and films have been seen throughout the world in museums and art institutions.
 In the last decade, her work has been featured in solo or group exhibitions at moCa Cleveland; Migros Museum für Gegenwartskunst, Zurich; KW Institute for Contemporary Art and daadgalerie, Berlin; Carpenter Center for Visual Arts at Harvard University, Cambridge, Mass.; MAK Center for Art + Architecture at the Schindler House, West Hollywood; the Museum of Modern Art, the Whitney Museum of American Art and the New Museum, all in New York.

 Richard D. Bartlett is a Director at Enspiral, a network of self-managing, purpose-driven companies.
 He co-founded Loomio, a worker-owned company that builds collaboration software, and The Hum, helping decentralized organizations thrive.
 He’s the author of a community building practice called Microsolidarity.
 He’s enthusiastic about co-ownership, self-governance, and building relationships of partnership instead of domination to create collaborative workplaces.